Importance of long-range channel Sr displacements for the narrow emission in Sr[Li$_2$Al$_2$O$_2$N$_2$]:Eu$^{2+}$ phosphor: Theoretical background

 Using a semi-classical treatment, one can estimate the FWHM of the spectrum by considering the expectation value of $Q$ and by computing the density of transition as a function of the emitted energy.
-At 0~K, the FWHM W(0) is written as~\cite{henderson2006optical,reshchikov2005luminescence}
+At 0~K, the FWHM, W(0), is written as~\cite{henderson2006optical}

+This formula is valid for large values of S, such that the otherwise Pekarian line shape of the emission spectrum is well approximated by a Gaussian envelope.
+As will be seen later, this condition is not well fulfilled for SALON phosphor (S $\approx$ 3), but we will use it nonetheless as a reference for later comparison.

-Let us now describe what we refer to as the multi-dimensional configuration coordinate model (multi-D CCM).
-The nuclear motions can be described through a superposition of 3N normal modes of vibration $\nu$ represented by normal coordinates $Q_{\nu}$ and a frequency $\omega_{\nu}$ with N the number of atoms in the supercell.
+Focusing now on the multi-dimensional configuration coordinate model (multi-D CCM), the nuclear motions are a superposition of 3N normal modes of vibration $\nu$ represented by normal coordinates $Q_{\nu}$ and frequency $\omega_{\nu}$ with N the number of atoms in the supercell.
 The harmonic approximation is retained: each phonon mode is independent of each other and the vibrations in the solids are composed of 3N harmonic oscillators.
 The vibrational state $\chi_{\bm{n}}$ is expressed as a product of 3N harmonic oscillator eigenfunctions $\chi_{n_{\nu}}$ with $n_{\nu}$ the vibrational state of the $\nu$-th harmonic oscillator and $\bm{n}$ the set of 3N vibrational state $\{n_1, n_2,...,n_{3N}\}$.
-We also consider that normal modes in the electronic $4f$ and $5d$ states are parallel in the sense that they do not mix, no Duschinsky transformation is considered~\cite{kupka1986multidimensional} such that we can write $Q_{\nu,{\rm e}}=Q_{\nu,{\rm g}}+\Delta Q_{\nu}$.
-Making then the Franck-Condon approximation which state that the transition dipole moment between excited and ground state depends weakly on nuclear coordinates, we write the normalized luminescence intensity at 0~K for a given photon energy $\hbar\omega$ as \cite{alkauskas2014first}